tidepool-org/development/cmd/README.md

 * Create an Configuration File

-  This will create a file in your GitHub configuration repo called `values.yaml` that contains all the data needed to construct the other Kubernetes configuration files.
+  This creates a file in your GitHub configuration repo called `values.yaml` that contains all the data needed to construct the other Kubernetes configuration files.

   ```bash
   tpctl values
   ```

-  In this file, you will find parameters that you may change to customize the installation.
+  In this file, you find parameters that you may change to customize the installation.

   By default, the cluster name is derived from the GitHub repository name.
 You may override it.

+  In addition, the default `values.yaml` file defines a single Tidepool environment named `qa2`.
+You will want to modify this environment or add others.

+  Importantly, be sure to set the DNS names for your Tidepool services.
+  Assuming that you have the authority to do so, TLS certificates are automatically generated for the names that your provide and DNS aliases to the DNS names you provide are also created.

 * Generate the Configuration

-  From the  `values.yaml` file you can generate all the Kubernetes manifest files, the AWS IAM roles and policies, and the `eksctl` `ClusterConfig` file that is used to build a cluster.
+  From the  `values.yaml` file  `tpctl`  can generate all the Kubernetes manifest files, the AWS IAM roles and  policies, and the `eksctl` `ClusterConfig` file that is used to build a cluster.
+You do this with:

   ```bash
   tpctl config